 Funky Entryway Chairs

 The molded plastic seats were initially solid blue.
 Interior designer Megan Pflug gave them a stunning new look with patterned marble fabric.
-Her decoupage project required three yards of material, which was cut to fit each chair before being attached... to the original surface using Mod Podge glue.
-Afterward, a couple of coats clear water-based polyurethane was applied to the fabric to protect against moisture and stains.Continue to 5 of 23 below.
+Her decoupage project required three yards of material, which was cut to fit each chair before being attached to the original surface using Mod Podge glue.
+Afterward, a couple of coats of clear water-based polyurethane were applied to the fabric to protect against moisture and stains.Continue to 4 of 22 below.

 Black and White Small Entryway

-This chic and tiny entryway brimming with style is by Jennifer Wagner Schmidt Interior Design situated in Fairfax, Virginia.
+This cute and tiny entryway brimming with style is by Jennifer Wagner Schmidt Interior Design situated in Fairfax, Virginia.
 The fantastic foyer is equipped with a glossy lacquer console table with drawer storage.
 Above it is a faux bamboo mirror in white.
-Dressing up the walls is black and white wallpaper in a modern Moroccan inspired trellis pattern.
-Framed art is perfect for personalizing a space.
-Here a small print is a nice touch.Continue to 7 of 23 below.
+Dressing up the walls is black and white wallpaper in a modern Moroccan-inspired trellis pattern.
+Additionally, the framed art is perfect for personalizing a space, for which a small print is added here.Continue to 6 of 22 below.

-Durable, water-resistant flooring is ideal for busy entryways especially in areas prone to lots of wet weather.
+Durable, water-resistant flooring is ideal for busy entryways, especially in areas prone to lots of wet weather.
 That is why Chicago-based interior designer Claire Staszak from Centered by Design installed porcelain tile in an eye-popping pattern in this entryway.
-Compared to ceramic tile, porcelain is harder and less porous making it an ideal choice for high traffic areas.Continue to 8 of 23 below.
+Compared to ceramic tile, porcelain is harder and less porous, making it an ideal choice for high-traffic areas.Continue to 7 of 22 below.

 Entryway Solutions for a Long Narrow Hallway